Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 { A YouTube video discussing the background and the main results of the paper is available: \url{https://youtu.be/G1nqKd6MiXo}}

 Deriving macroscopic normal transport---as described by diffusive laws such as Fick's, Ohm's, and Fourier's laws---from microscopic deterministic dynamics remains a central challenge in nonequilibrium statistical mechanics \cite{BonettoLebowitzReyBellet,LepriLiviPoliti,DharReview,LebowitzSpohn}.
-Lorentz-type models, in which particles move deterministically through an externally imposed (often disordered) environment, provide a natural testing ground for this program \cite{Lorentz1905,DettmannReview,vanBeijeren}.
+Lorentz-type models, in which particles move deterministically through an externally imposed (often disordered) environment, provide a natural testing ground for this program \cite{Lorentz1905,DettmannReview,vanBeijeren,Basile,DharDhar1999}.
 The Lorentz mirror model introduced by Ruijgrok and Cohen \cite{RuijgrokCohen} is a particularly clean lattice realization: local scattering is deterministic, so any normal transport must be generated by quenched environmental randomness rather than by stochastic forcing or chaotic microscopic dynamics \cite{RuijgrokCohen,ZiffKongCohen1991,Basile,KraemerSanders,BunimovichTroubetzkoy,BunimovichTroubetzkoy2,NienhuisRietman,CohenWang,OwczarekPrellberg,BezuidenhoutGrimmett1999,Lefevere2015,ChiffaudelLefevere,ElboimGloriaHernandez,Lefevere2025,Grimmett,KozmaSidoravicius,Ryan2021,GrimmettKesten,NahumSernaSomozaOrtuno2013}.
 See, e.g., \cite{NahumSernaSomozaOrtuno2013} and references therein for its close relation to loop models.

 In the present Letter, we propose and study a hierarchical version of the Lorentz mirror model.
-We rigorously establish normal transport in dimensions $d\ge3$, and observe weakly anomalous transport with a logarithmic correction in the marginal case $d=2$.
-Most strikingly, we conjecture that the ratio of the sample-to-sample variance of the conductance to its mean approaches the universal value $2/3$ not only in the hierarchical model but also in the original mirror model, suggesting a novel universal signature of normal transport induced by random current matching.
-A video discussing the background and the main results of the paper is available \cite{video}.
+We rigorously establish normal transport in dimensions $d\ge3$; in the marginal case $d=2$, the Gaussian closure recovers the weakly anomalous transport with a logarithmic correction found in \cite{NahumSernaSomozaOrtuno2013}.
+Most strikingly, we conjecture that the ratio of the sample-to-sample variance of the dimensionless conductance to its mean approaches the universal value $2/3$ not only in the hierarchical model but also in the original mirror model, suggesting a novel universal signature of normal transport induced by random current matching.
+A video discussing the main results of the paper is available \cite{video}.